 With the introduction of new regulations governing operational resilience within the UK financial services sector, we take a closer look at what operational resilience is, why the regulations have been implemented, and how digital tools can help.
 We also consider the impact they will have on organisations around the globe.

 What is operational resilience?

 The Bank of England describes operational resilience as ‘the ability to prevent, adapt, respond to, recover and learn from operational disruptions’ in a paper issued jointly with the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA).

-Why are operational resilience regulations being implemented?
+Why have operational resilience regulations been implemented?

-With the implementation of the new regulation, the focus will shift somewhat from business continuity management and incident management approaches, which deal with the resilience of an actor, to the important business services being offered.
+With the implementation of the new regulation, the focus has shifted somewhat from business continuity management and incident management approaches, which deal with the resilience of an actor, to the important business services being offered.
 For organisations, this means identifying their important business services and mapping how disruption may have an impact, beyond their own commercial interests.
 The aim of this is to limit the effect on financial markets, the economy, and the consumers (retail and wholesale) of these services.

-Who will be impacted by the new regulations?
+Who is impacted by the new regulations?

 The three bodies – PRA, FCA, and The Bank of England– have combined responsibility for governing virtually all registered actors within the UK financial service sector.
 Accordingly, the following will be impacted by the new Operational Resilience regulations:

 - Credit unions

 - Overseas UK deposit takers with PRA regulated activity permissions